-Yes, we are making “kits”.
-Kindly browse this page, and the rest of our website, before sending us questions.
+Yes, we are making “kits”, although perhaps “parts” is more accurate.
+Kindly browse this page before sending us questions.
 Reading the FAQ page, and browsing the rest of this website would be extremely useful too.

 Please use email to contact us directly.
 Try firstname.lastname@example.org You can use the contact form on the front page of the website, but email works better, and is much more personal.